rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/server-events.rst

 * Remote monitoring, managed by Rackspace and based in our global data centers

-* Agent-based monitoring, available for you to configure on your Cloud Servers
+* Agent-based monitoring, available for you to configure on your cloud

-Cloud Monitoring is included at no charge with every cloud account.
+Rackspace Cloud Monitoring is included at no charge with every cloud account.

 You can customize your monitoring configuration in several ways: